wavefrontHQ/docs/pages/doc/accounts.md

    {% include tip.html content="As a safeguard, you cannot select multiple users and delete them.
 Delete only one user at a time." %}

+### Sign Out a User

+As a user with **Accounts, Groups & Roles** permissions, you can sign out other users by using the Wavefront REST API.
+Learn more about the [categories in the Wavefront API](wavefront_api.html#wavefront-rest-api-categories).

+To sign out a user, simply run a POST request with the `logout` API call under the `Access (User and Service Account)` category.
+You must specify the `{id}`, which is the email address of the user that you want to log out.

 ### What Can a New User Do?